Thirty8Digital/CultureObject/README.md

 Presently, if you want to write a custom provider, you'll need to follow the default providers in the providers directory with the abstract class in CultureObject/Provider.class.php also giving you some pointers.

-Todo in 3.0
+Todo in 4.0
 ---------------------

-* "Schema" learning support: CultureObject will learn about your data architecture and offer appropriate mappings automatically.
+* "Schema" learning support: CultureObject will learn about your data architecture and offer appropriate mappings automatically, just like CSV2 does in 3.0
-* Internationalisation
 * Dublin Core field mappings
 * Multiple Image Importing